Locally Compact Quantum Groups. A von Neumann Algebra Approach: A collection of formulas

-\bf 4.
-A collection of formulas \rm \nl In this section, we collect many of the {\it formulas relating the various objects} associated with a locally compact quantum group and its dual.
+In this section, we collect many of the {\it formulas relating the various objects} associated with a~locally compact quantum group and its dual.
 We will not give all the possible relations (as there are many), but the most important ones.
 Other equalities can easily be obtained from the ones that we prove.
-Again, it should be mentioned that we do not get really new results but that some of the results are proven in a slightly other fashion than in the original papers by Kustermans and Vaes.
-Also, the formulas are organized in another (perhaps more systematic) way. \snl Fix a locally compact quantum group $(M,\Delta)$ and consider the dual $(\hat M, \hat \Delta)$ as constructed in the previous section.
-In this section, we will freely use the definitions and notations of the previous sections.
-When appropriate, we will explicitly recall the necessary notions and results. \snl We will do so with the following definition and notations (some of them introduced already in the proof of Theorem 2.10).
+Again it should be mentioned that we do not get really new results but that some of the results are proven in a~slightly other fashion than in the original papers by Kustermans and Vaes.
+Also the formulas are organized in another (perhaps more systematic) way.

+Fix a~locally compact quantum group $(M,\Delta)$ and consider the dual $(\widehat M, \widehat \Delta)$ as constructed in the previous section.
+In this section we will freely use the def\/initions and notations of the previous sections.
+When appropriate we will explicitly recall the necessary notions and results.

+We will do so with the following def\/inition and notations (some of them introduced already in the proof of Theorem~\ref{2.10}).